 Jeffry A. Frieden

-Acting Center Director (fall 2013); Executive Committee; Steering Committee; Faculty Associate (on leave spring 2014).
+Acting Center Director (2014–2015); Executive Committee; Steering Committee; Faculty Associate.
 Stanfield Professor of International Peace, Department of Government, Harvard University.